Kaituna River

 The Kaituna River is in the Bay of Plenty region of the North Island of New Zealand.
-It is the outflow from Lakes Rotorua and Rotoiti, and flows northwards for 45 km, emptying into the Bay of Plenty near Te Puke.
+It is the outflow from Lakes Rotorua and Rotoiti, and flows northwards for 45 km, emptying into the Bay of Plenty at Maketu.
 It was the subject of a claim concerning the effluent flowing down the river from Lake Rotorua, which resulted in movement to a land treatment system.

 The New Zealand Ministry for Culture and Heritage gives a translation of "eat eels" for Kaituna.

 The upper section of the Kaituna, also referred to as Okere River, offers some of the best whitewater kayaking and rafting in the world, with the Okere Falls area containing the highest commercially rafted waterfall, 7 m, in the world.
 It is also famous for its trout fishing.

-Cultural claim
+Geography

+Kaituna River flows north from the Ōkere Inlet of Lake Rotoiti, the location of Okere Falls, a small settlement on the lake.
+This section of the river is referred to as the Ōkere River by locals.
+Notable waterfalls in the upper gorge are Okere Falls, Tutea Falls (the highest commercially rafted waterfall), and Trout Pool Falls, all of which are accessible via the Okere Falls track.
+The river is joined by numerous tributaries, including the Paraiti River, Raparapahoe Canal and Kopuaroa Canal.

+The majority of the river empties into the Bay of Plenty via the Te Tumu Cut, a man-made channel constructed in 1956.
+Smaller amounts of water flow into the former natural mouth of the river, the Maketu Estuary, via the Papahikawai Channel, and a man made channel called Ford's Cut.
+The Kaituna River historically bypassed the Maketu Estuary during times of high flooding, flowing directly into the Bay of Plenty near the modern Te Tumu Cut once every 30-50 years.